19hours/sg-statutes/Acts/Income Tax Act.md

 (a) in respect of the year of assessment 2011 or the year of assessment 2012, be made to the Comptroller by the qualifying person at any time after the end of the basis period for that year of assessment but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow;

-(b) in respect of the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018, be made to the Comptroller by the qualifying person at any time after the end of the quarter of the basis period for that year of assessment but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow; and
+(b) in respect of the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018, be made to the Comptroller by the qualifying person at any time after the end of the quarter of the basis period for that year of assessment but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow;

 [Act 37 of 2014 wef 27/11/2014]

+[Act 15 of 2016 wef 01/08/2016]

+(ba) if made on or after 1 August 2016, be made using the electronic service, except that the Comptroller may in any particular case or class of cases permit the election to be made in any other manner; and

+[Act 15 of 2016 wef 01/08/2016]

 (c) be accompanied by such information and supporting document to be given in such form and manner as the Comptroller may specify.